jnhthomp/ClassNotes/React/Course/07-DebuggingReactApps.md

 Remember how we said `useState` is a react hook?
 That is why it is listed there
 You can also change state values in here which can be helpful

+___
+## 88. Module Resources
+You may want to compare your code to mine (e.g. to find + fix errors).

+For that, you find multiple code snapshots for this module here in this Github repository: https://github.com/academind/react-complete-guide-code/tree/07-debugging

+Usage instructions can be found on the page that link is leading to.

+Simply pick one of the snapshots in the /code folder - the subfolder names are chosen such that they are easy to match against lecture names in this course section.

+You also find section slides (if available) in that Github repository.

+___
+<h3><center>---Section 7 Complete---</center></h3>